philsf-biostat/SAR-2021-004-TV/README.md

 # Comparison of baseline characteristics of patients undergoing ACLR under usage of the LET surgical technique

+Compare the baseline demographic and clinical characteristics of patients undergoing Anterior Cruciate Ligament Revision surgery whether or not they the Lateral Extra-articular Tenodesis technique was employed.

 Statistical Analysis for Thiago Vivacqua (Fowler Kennedy Sport Medicine Clinic, 2021)

 ## Analyses performed